sjtuytc/UnboundedNeRFPytorch/README.md

 - [ ] **Quick validation.** We provide quick validation tools to evaluate your ideas so that you don't need to train on the full Block-NeRF dataset.

 - [x] **Open research.** Along with this project, we aim to developping a strong community working on this.
 We welcome you to joining us (if you have a Wechat, feel free to add my Wechat ytc407).
-The contributors of this project are listed at the bottom of this page!
+The general NeRF QQ big group is 706949479 (300+ friends are already in this group).
+The contributors of this project are listed at the bottom of this page.

-- [x] **Chinese community.** We will host regular Chinese tutorials and provide hands-on videos on general NeRF and building your custom NeRFs in the wild and in the city.
-Welcome to add my Wechat if you have a Wechat.

 Hope our efforts could help your research or projects!